cagefigter/windows-reg-tweaks/Known Windows Issue.md

 The list is checked against:
 * Windows 10 1803 Ent.
 VL OEM.
 * Please don't ask for Home/Pro!
-I give a rats-ass about those versions but feel free to submit something if you like to.
+I give a rats-ass about those versions but feel free to submit something if you like.

 Problem | Description | Workaround | Fix | Additional Information